adduxe/NonStandartSessionRequest/NonStandardSessionRequestForm/SessionRequestApiClient/readme.md

 ---

 ## Configuration
-The following are the settings for this using this API with AutoRest.
+The following settings are used for generating the API client using AutoRest.

 ``` yaml
 # Location of the OpenAPI file